Pradeep Nirankarnath Sharma: Stalk-gate/Snoopgate

-In 2013, Sharma had alleged that Narendra Modi, the current Prime Minister of India tailed and snooped upon an architect using state machinery in 2009.
-He supported his allegations with audio tapes leaked by Cobrapost and Gulail.com.
-The tapes which are conversations between a police officer and Amit Shah, the present home minister and close aide of Modi show that every movement of the woman was tracked on the behest of some 'saheb' (master).
+In 2013, Sharma had alleged that Narendra Modi, the current Prime Minister of India, tailed and snooped upon a female architect with whom Modi had allegedly became obsessed with, by misusing the Gujarat state machinery when Modi was then Chief Minister of Gujarat in 2009.
+Pradeep supported his allegations with audio tapes leaked by Cobrapost and Gulail.com.
+The tapes which are conversations between a police officer and Amit Shah, then Home Minister of Gujarat and the present home minister and close aide of Modi show, that every movement of the woman was tracked on the behest of some 'saheb' (master) where the "Saheb" is widely understood to be Modi.
 The allegations were refuted and instead Sharma was accused of having doubtful personality traits.

 In April 2013, suspended IPS officer G.L.
 Singhl told Central Bureau of Investigation (CBI) that he was directed multiple times by Amit Shah to tail Pradeep Sharma.
-He provided 267 clips of such conversations.
-These show that over-reaching surveillance was kept by Amit Shah the then home minister of Gujarat on architect, her family and also Sharma.
+Singhl provided 267 clips of such conversations which show that the over-reaching surveillance was ordered and maintained by Amit Shah, the then home minister of Gujarat, on the female architect, her family and also the officer Sharma.

 The accusations snowballed into a major controversy and embarrassment for the BJP, the current ruling party who had nominated Modi as prime ministerial candidate for 2014 Indian general elections.
 The Gujarat State agencies submitted in court & the BJP leaders accepted in public that snooping did happen which they said was done on behest of girl's father and with her knowledge.
 S.K.
 Saikia, the then police commissioner of Ahemdabad said in an interview that if such surveillance was legal, he should have had some paperwork for it.